felipesbreve/fake_data_to_database/README.md

 # Fake Data To Database

-A Python library for generating and inserting fake data into SQL Server and PostgreSQL databases.
+A Python library for generating and inserting fake data into databases.

 ## Table of Contents
 - [Description](#description)